 If you miss an assessment, or are unable to hand an assessment in on time, you may be eligible to apply for special consideration.

-UTS Online is an online tool used by students and academics for sharing, storing and accessing subject materials, including subject outlines, assessment guidelines & dates and important subject information.
+Blackboard is another online system used by some students and academics for sharing, storing and accessing subject materials, including subject outlines, assessment guidelines and important subject information.

 Not all subjects use UTS online, so you will need to confer with your subject coordinator to see whether they will be using it for the session in which you are enrolled.